Overview

 The foundation of emotional intelligence is the ability to name the emotion as you are feeling it in real-time.
 Most people only know they’re feeling good or bad but are unable to articulate the emotion.

 When someone gets triggered, try asking the person what they are feeling.
 “I notice you’re upset.
 What’s going on?
 What are you feeling?”
-When they struggle to name the emotion, guide them gently by asking “Are you feeling angry?
+When they struggle to name the emotion, guide them gently by asking, “Are you feeling angry?
 Or perhaps frustrated?”

-Once you’ve identified the emotion you can start a more meaningful and constructive conversation around it.
+Once you’ve identified the emotion, you can start a more meaningful and constructive conversation around it.

 2. Make it Somatic

 “Where in your body is the feeling?
 What does it feel like?
 Is it tingling, a contraction, or perhaps a void?
-If it had a shape, what would it be?” are useful questions to ask to identify the emotion.
+If it had a shape, what would it be?” are helpful questions to ask to identify the emotion.

-In coaching or counselling you can then use these sensations to move the energy and with that the response.
+In coaching or counselling, you can then use these sensations to move the energy and with that the response.

 3. Contract for Safety